Posted on 7 Jul 2016

-In food there are many relationships that smart people refer to as symbiotic: knives and their cutting boards, salad and its’ dressing, omelettes y fromage.
+In food, there are many relationships that smart people refer to as symbiotic: knives and their cutting boards, salad, and its’ dressing, omelets y fromage.
 Without one, the other is basically useless.

 And in turn, what is beer without pizza?
 Sudsy, sure, and tasty, intoxicating, revitalizing- but immaculate?
 Better than oxygen?
 The root of all joy?
 Not without several piping-hot pizza slices in succession.
 That’s for sure.

 See what I mean?
 It’s true.
 Neither reaches its potential without the other.
 But how do you know which beer goes best with which pizza?
 How do you know you’re getting all there is to get out of your pizza and beer pairings?
 You don’t.
 Or, you didn’t.
 At least, not until now.